peteroupc/classic-wallpaper/uielements.md

 A _display mode_ is a way to set up a computer display to show graphics.
 Some display modes follow:

-- VGA's (video graphics array) 640 &times; 480 display mode: A _logical resolution_ of 96 horizontal and vertical pixels per inch (pixels are "squares").
+- VGA's (IBM Video Graphics Array) 640 &times; 480 display mode: A _logical resolution_ of 96 horizontal and vertical pixels per inch (pixels are "squares").
 - IBM Extended Graphics Adapter's (EGA) 640 &times; 350 color display mode: 96 horizontal and 72 vertical pixels per inch (pixels are not squares).
 - IBM Color/Graphics Adapter's (CGA) 640 &times; 200 two-tone display mode: 96 horizontal and 48 vertical pixels per inch (pixels are not squares).